petejos80/Aptly/README.md

 ## Project Background

-This project was built by a team including myself (petejos80) and three other developers.
+This project was built by a team of myself (petejos80) and three other developers.
 My core contribution to this prohject was implementing user authentication functionality using Passport.js middleware.

 ## Getting Started